SEIR-7-06/python-oop/README.md

 Instead, we often want to only think about a portion of the code in a given moment.

 Objects help us organize and think about our programs.
-If I'm looking at code for a Squad object, and I see it has associated *people*, and those people can dance when the squad dances, I don't need to think about or see all the code related to a person dancing.
-I can just think at a high level "ok, when a squad dances, all it's associated people dance".
+Let's say for example I have an object for a pizza parlor.
+That object has all the information about the pizza parlor stored as properties on that object.
+When I call `pizzaParlor.createCustomerOrder()` to handle a customer's order I don't have to think about all the code related to creating a customer order.
+I can just think at a high level, when I call `pizzaParlor.createCustomerOrder()` a customer order will be created.
 This is a form of *abstraction*...
 I don't need to think about the details, just what's happening at a high-level.
+It is often said that writing software is about managing complexity.
+Abstraction is an excellent way to manage complexity.

 ### Ensuring Consistency